iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part3.md

 #### Mitigation of False Positives

-   While the spectral heatmap provides detailed insights into the operational behavior of the vibratory screen, visually inspecting heatmaps is impractical for daily machine monitoring.
+   While the spectral heatmap provides detailed insights into the operational behavior of the vibratory screen, visually inspecting a heatmap for each sensor is impractical on a daily basis for more than a few sensor nodes.

-   The key advantage of the STFT + autoencoder approach is its ability to project complex sensor signals onto a single numeric "anomaly score" through nonlinear transformation.
+   The key advantage of the "STFT + autoencoder + loss function" approach is its ability to project complex sensor signals onto a single numeric "anomaly score" via a nonlinear mapping.

-   The anomaly score allows the implementation of a simple, temperature-like threshold based on historical anomaly levels.
+   The anomaly score then allows us to use a simple, temperature-like threshold based on historical anomaly values.
 This eliminates the need to manually set alarm levels for each individual frequency subrange.
 This is especially true for equipment that comes with little a-priori information, such as small ubiquitous equipment like pumps, conveyor belts, or fans.

    <img
      src="{{ site.baseurl }}/assets/images/vibration-canvas-iqunet.jpg"